redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 **Cache hit ratio** is the percentage of read requests that Redis serves successfully.
 **Eviction rate** is the rate at which Redis evicts keys from the cache.
-These metrics are often inversely correlated: a high eviction rate may cause a low cache hit ratio.
+These metrics are sometimes inversely correlated: a high eviction rate may cause a low cache hit ratio if too many frequently-used keys are being evicted.

 If the Redis server is empty, the hit ratio will be 0%.
 As the application runs and the fills the cache, the hit ratio will increase.